Photonsters/anycubic-photon-docs/FAQ.md

 ## VAT & FEP SETUP
 When you receive your new Photon, it will come with an aluminium vat frame with a FEP film already installed.
 Check that the film is tight by lightly tapping with your finger.
-If it is tensioned enough it should sound just like a snare drum.
-Sometimes the screws are loosened at the factory to prevent shipping damage to the FEP.
-If it is loose, simply tighten the screws till it sounds like a snare drum.
+If it is tensioned correctly it should sound just like a snare drum.
+Sometimes the screws may seem loose, but it may be tensioned correctly from the factory.
+Do not simply tighten the screws or you may then over tension the FEP.
+If tapping the FEP film does not sound correct,  it is likely loose, then simply tighten the screws till it sounds like a snare drum.
 - [Official Anycubic instructions - Youtube](https://youtu.be/Sdxf9mf7-ns)

 ### How tight exactly should the FEP be tensioned?